gravitational/teleport/docs/3.1/admin-guide.md

     # (see public_addr section below)
     public_addr: proxy.example.com:3080

+    # The DNS name of the SSH proxy server that is accessible by cluster clients.
+    # Defaults to the proxy's hostname if not specified.
+If running multiple proxies behind
+    # a load balancer, this name must point to the load balancer.
+Use TCP load balancer
+    # because this port uses SSH protocol.
+If set, used
+    # by tsh to connect to the cluster instead of the default value.
+    ssh_public_addr: proxy.example.com:3023

     # TLS certificate for the HTTPS connection.
 Configuring these properly is
     # critical for Teleport security.
     https_key_file: /var/lib/teleport/webproxy_key.pem
     https_cert_file: /var/lib/teleport/webproxy_cert.pem

+    # This section configures the kubernetes proxy
+    kubernetes:
+        # Turns 'kubernetes' proxy on.
+Default is 'no'
+        enabled: yes
+        # The DNS name of the Kubernetes proxy server that is accessible by cluster clients.
+        # If running multiple proxies behind  a load balancer, this name must point to the load balancer.
+        public_addr: ['kube.example.com:3026']
+        # Kubernetes Gateway Proxy listen address.
+        listen_addr: 0.0.0.0:3026

 ```

 #### Public Addr